 - Sit down at any cash game table and play just one raked hand

-You will qualify for the free money offer and will receive the full package worth $50 in total, consisting of the following:
+You will qualify for the free money offer and will receive the full package worth $100 in total, consisting of tournament tickets, free spins, and casino credits.
+These are issued to players over several days.

 PokerStars US 100% up to $600 Deposit Bonus